co-mmer/aaa-mockmvc/README.md

     - The response is asserted to be non-empty using `assertNotEmpty()`.
     - The HTTP status of the response is asserted to be `HttpStatus.OK`, ensuring the request was successful.
+    - The response content size is asserted to match the expected number of items using `assertContentSize(2)`, confirming that the correct number of objects is returned.
     - The response content is asserted to match the expected list of `DemoDto` objects using `assertContentEquals`, confirming that the API returns the correct data structure.